Conformal field theory for annulus SLE: partition functions and martingale-observables: Conformal Fock space fields

 \subsubsection{Fock space fields}

-In the CFT we present here, we treat the GFF as a Gaussian (correlation) functional-valued function and view its correlation function as the kernel representing the expectation of the value of GFF on test functions.
+We treat the GFF as a Gaussian (correlation) functional-valued function and view its correlation function as the kernel representing the expectation of the value of GFF on test functions.
 We also treat the derivatives of GFF as centered (mean zero) Gaussian generalized functions and include Wick's product of derivatives of GFF in a collection of fields we consider.